-Table 2-9 Bottom components and their descriptions
+Table 2-9 Bottom component and its description

 Component Description Vent Enables airflow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.